2021 NFL Draft Betting Guide: Odds, Strategies, Tips & Picks

 Odds to be No. 1 Overall Pick

 Don’t need to overthink this one.
-Lawrence is the best QB prospect to enter the NFL Draft since at least Andrew Luck.
+Lawrence is the best QB prospect to enter the NFL Draft since at least Andrew Luck, and he’s a lock to be a Week 1 NFL starter.
 Jacksonville needs a QB.
 Congrats, it’s a perfect match!

 Odds to be No. 2 Overall Pick